ingkebil/development/git/README.md

 <b>git push origin --delete name_of_your_branch     #removes it remotely</b>
 </pre>

-It is possible to close a GitHub issue by referencing it in a Pull Requests title or description, e.g. "Fixes #46".
+It is possible to close a GitHub issue by referencing it in a pull request title or description, e.g. "Fixes #46".
 The issue will be closed when the code is merged to the default branch.
-A broader description can be found in this [guide][issue-closing].
+A more in-depth description can be found in this [guide][issue-closing].

 ## 11. Github usage references